 This medication is for use only on the skin as directed by your doctor.
 Do not apply on severely broken skin areas such as open wounds, deep cuts, or serious burns.
 If you are self-treating, follow all directions on the product package.
 If you have any questions, ask your doctor or pharmacist.

 Gently clean and dry the affected area.
-If you are using a lotion or foam product, shake the container well before using as directed on the label.
+If you are using a lotion, spray, or foam product, shake the container well before using as directed on the label.
 For skin irritation, apply to the affected area usually up to 3 to 4 times a day or as directed by your doctor.
 For hemorrhoids or other anal conditions, apply the medication to the affected area usually after each bowel movement or up to 4 to 5 times a day, or as directed by your doctor.
 Do not use this medication inside the rectum.
 Spray the foam onto a clean tissue and apply to the affected area.
 If you are using the hemorrhoidal cream, you may use the applicator that comes with it.
 Clean the applicator after each use.

 Wash your hands immediately after use, unless the area being treated includes the hands.